paperless-ngx/paperless-ngx/docs/configuration.rst

     The default is ``skip``, which only performs OCR when necessary and always creates archived documents.

+PAPERLESS_OCR_CLEAN=<mode>
+    Tells paperless to use ``unpaper`` to clean any input document before sending it to tesseract.
+This uses more resources, but generally results in better OCR results.
+The following modes are available:

+    *   ``clean``: Apply unpaper.
+    *   ``clean-final``: Apply unpaper, and use the cleaned images to build the output file instead of the original images.
+    *   ``none``: Do not apply unpaper.

+    Defaults to ``clean``.

+PAPERLESS_OCR_DESKEW=<bool>
+    Tells paperless to correct skewing (slight rotation of input images Mostly due to improper scanning)

+    Defaults to ``false``, which disables this feature.

+PAPERLESS_OCR_ROTATE_PAGES=<bool>
+    Tells paperless to correct page rotation (90°, 180° and 270° rotation).

+    Defaults to ``false``, which disables this feature.

+PAPERLESS_OCR_ROTATE_PAGES_THRESHOLD=<num>
+    Adjust the threshold for automatic page rotation by ``PAPERLESS_OCR_ROTATE_PAGES``.
+    This is an arbitrary value reported by tesseract.
+"15" is a very conservative value, whereas "2" is a very aggressive option and will often result correctly rotated pages being rotated as well.

+    Defaults to "10".

 PAPERLESS_OCR_OUTPUT_TYPE=<type>
     Specify the the type of PDF documents that paperless should produce.